woonsan/jackrabbit-datastore-migration/README.md

 - ```DbDataStore``` to ```VFSDataStore``` example: [config/example-db-to-vfs.yaml](config/example-db-to-vfs.yaml)

 *Note*: The file/folder layout of the date record files of ```VFSDataStore``` is actually the same as ```FileDataStore```.
-Therefore, you might want to use ```FileDataStore``` as target first and move the file/folder data to external SFTP or WebDAV system if possible.
+Therefore, you might want to use ```FileDataStore``` as target first and move the file/folder data to external SFTP or WebDAV system afterward if possible.

 Here's a simplistic example configuration to migrate from ```DbDataStore``` to ```VFSDataStore```: